-My name is Thomas, and I was born with a condition called female pseudohermaphroditism.
-My condition means that while I was born with normal-looking male genitals, I also had a functioning female set of internal reproductive organs.
+My name is Thomas, and I was born with a condition called female pseudohermaphroditism, which is an intersex condition.
+My condition means that while I was born with functioning female set of internal reproductive organs, I also had normal-appearing external male genitalia.

 After a doctor encouraged me to intentionally cause myself harm because, as they were concerned, “people like you should not exist”, I decided to write this article to educate, inspire, and inform those who are curious about my intersex condition.